siddharthsetlur/feature-manifolds/sparse-aotoenc.md

 \mathcal{L}(x) &= \|x-\hat{x}\|_2^2 + \lambda\|f_i(x)\|_0, &x\in \mathbb{R}^m
 ```
 The first term ensures that the activation vectors are reconstructed faithfully while the second term ensures sparsity.
+## Experimental results
+in @bricken2023monosemanticity, the authors train SAEs with increasingly higher latent dimensions on a simple single layer transformer.
+The results they obtain indicate that SAEs are capable of extracting interpretable features that

+1. Activate with high specificity to a certain hypothesized context (by context we mean a description of the tokens that activate it like DNA features or Arabic script): whenever $f_i(x^j)$ is high the token $x^j$ can be described by the hypothesized context.
+2. Activate with high sensitivity to a certain hypothesized context: whenever a token $x^j$ is described by the context, $f_i(x^j)$ is high.
+3. Cause appropriate downstream behavior: Tuning $f_i$ (e.g. by setting $f_i(x^j)$ to always be high regardless of the input token) and replacing $x^j$ by with $\hat{x}^j$ results in outputs that reflect $f_i$.
+Note that $\hat{x}^j$ is obtained in the following way: for a given $j$, run the model as is until we obtain the output of the MLP layer $x^j$.
+Replace $x^j$ in the residual stream by running it through the SAE *with the tuned version of $f_i$* and obtaining the reconstruction $\hat{x}^j$ and let the following layers of the transformer proceed as is.
+4. Do not correspond to any single neuron
+I strongly recommend going through @bricken2023monosemanticity, as the visualizations of the features they find are very cool!
+The interactive dashboard lets you explore features, the tokens that activate them, the effects of ablating (tuning) features, and descriptions of features among other things.
+One striking thing that they observe is that features appear to cluster.
 # Feature Manifolds
+What can we say about the geometry of the embeddings? @engels_not_2024, @modell_origins_2025